-If you believe good things come in compact packages, you'd be well advised to explore Apple's range, as the iPhone maker continues to dominate the market for small phones with a number of good choices — including the newly-unveiled successor to the iPhone SE.
-Samsung and Google are also keeping the segment alive with devices that are both pocketable and affordable.
+If you believe good things come in compact packages, you'd better check out Apple's lineup.
+The iPhone maker continues to dominate the market for small phones with a number of good choices, including both the iPhone 12 mini and iPhone SE.
+Google and Samsung are also keeping the segment alive with devices that are as pocketable as they are affordable.

-A notable advantage to choosing a small phone is that they typically cost less than Plus- or Max-sized versions of the same device, so you won't be penalized by having to pay more for a handset that easily fits into your lifestyle.
+A notable advantage to choosing a small phone is that they typically cost less than Plus-, Max- or Ultra-sized versions of the same device, so you won't be penalized by having to pay more for a handset that easily fits into your lifestyle.

 What are the best small phones?

 Here's a closer look at some of the best small phones out there right now, with screens sized at or under 6 inches.
-For our overall favorite handsets regardless of size, be sure to take a peek at our list of the best phones available today.
+For our overall favorite handsets regardless of size, be sure to take a peek at our list of the best phones available right now.

 The best small phones you can buy today

 They just don't make fast, premium small phones like the new iPhone SE anymore.
-This diminutive 4.7-inch handset packs Apple's best mobile processor — the lightning-quick A13 Bionic — despite the fact that it costs $300 less than the next most-expensive phone the company sells, the $699 iPhone 11.
+This diminutive 4.7-inch handset packs the A13 Bionic processor — still lightning-quick even though newer iPhones feature the A14.
+And yet, even with all that power, the iPhone SE it costs $300 less than our top pick, the iPhone 12 mini.

 Read our full iPhone SE 2020 review.

 The Galaxy S10e is a different kind of flagship phone from Samsung.
-At $749 when new, the S10e was a bit cheaper than the 6.1-inch S10 and 6.4-inch S10 Plus, which started at $899 and $999, respectively.
-There are a few concessions for that lower price — namely a dual rear camera setup instead of a triple one, and a side-mounted fingerprint sensor replacing the regular S10's in-display technology.
+It cost $749 when it debuted back in 2019, and these days, you can find the phone for $580 or less.
+There are a few concessions for that lower price — namely a dual rear camera setup instead of a triple one, and a side-mounted fingerprint sensor, not to mention an older Snapdragon 855 chipset.

 Read our full Samsung Galaxy S10e review.

-Under the hood, the Note 10 boasts Qualcomm's latest premium processor as you'd expect, as well as a sizable 3,500-mAh battery fitted with Samsung's new 25-watt fast charging technology.
-Meanwhile, the S Pen has learned some clever new air gestures that allow you to navigate the phone simply by waving the stylus in front of the screen.
+Under the hood, the Note 10 boasts a still-powerful Qualcomm's processor as well as a sizable 3,500-mAh battery fitted with Samsung's 25-watt fast charging technology.
+Meanwhile, the S Pen supports some clever air gestures that allow you to navigate the phone simply by waving the stylus in front of the screen.

 Read our full Samsung Galaxy Note 10 review.